ChicagoGupta/chicago/index.md

 ### Love Thy Neighbor

 I started an international peace project called Love Thy Neighbor where school children exchange letters of peace and friendship with school children in a neighboring country.
+The project began with India and Pakistan in mind, and then expanded into several other pairs of neighboring countries (United States and Mexico, Thailand and Cambodia).

+### Percussion

+I have been studying percussion since 2001.
+I studied marching percussion and latin percussion under Josh Schusterman and studied jazz drumset under Brett Deptula.
+I co-own a recording studio in Dallas' Deep Ellum neighborhood where I record drum tracks for professional musicians and work on experimental projects with local musicians ranging from hip-hop to alternative rock.
+In the summer and fall seasons I serve as a guest instructor for the South Oak Cliff High School Drumline.